Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/view.md

 * Falling back to the class name.

 ### Aliases

 It is possible to define a full path to the template using an `Alias`.
 This allows for components to be loaded from a different directory to the default `views` directory.

 To set an alias, you can use the `Hooks::COMPONENT_ALIASES` filter.
 This takes in the current array of Aliases and returns the new array of Aliases.
-The array index is the full class name (inc namespace) and the value is the path to the template.
+The array index is the full class name (including namespace) and the value is the path to the template.

 > Add the alias to the `Hooks::COMPONENT_ALIASES` filter.
 ```php